GuardRFID instrumental in three-year process to develop new Active RFID standard

 About Guard RFID Solutions, Inc.

-Guard RFID Solutions, Inc. develops Active Radio Frequency Identification (RFID) technologies and products for Healthcare, Industrial, and Enterprise applications.
+Guard RFID Solutions, Inc. develops Active Radio Frequency Identification (RFID) technologies and real-time location systems for Healthcare, Industrial, and Enterprise applications.
 Guard RFID Solutions, Inc.’s products can accurately track and locate equipment, materials, and people for enhanced automation, workflow, monitoring, and security solutions—all on one flexible platform.
 Guard RFID Solutions, Inc. is federally incorporated in Canada, with its head office in British Columbia and its sales office in Chicago, IL.